Bending Beam Load Cell Basics

 How Bending Beam Load Cells Work

 The bending beam load cell is bolted to a support through the two mounting holes.
 Under the covers, you can see the large hole bored through the beam.
-This forms thin sections at the top and bottom surface, which concentrate the forces into the area where Interface’s proprietary strain gages are mounted on the top and bottom faces of the beam.
+This forms thin sections at the top and bottom surfaces, which concentrate the forces into the area where Interface’s proprietary strain gages are mounted on the top and bottom faces of the beam.
 The gages may be mounted on the outside surface, as shown, or inside the large hole.

 MB Miniature Beam Load Cell